coreinfrastructure/best-practices-badge/doc/other.md

 In the future we might add some criteria that a project has to meet some subset of (e.g., it must meet at least 3 of 5 criteria).

+## Still considering as criteria

+*   Developers contributing a majority of the software (over 50%) have learned how to develop secure software.
+    Kevin Wall asked this question: "Exactly how would you measure that?
+Do you just except them to have some security-related certification or take some specific course or what?"
+    Also, who are the "developers" - do they include drive-by contributions?

 ## Probably not